eldhokpaul/vue3-vite-ts-present/README.md

 We have our `types` and `interfaces` declaration in this folder, and it's imported into other components
 ### utils
 In this folder, we have the `utility` functions and also the `axios` instance

-## Deploy on Netlify
-This project is deployed on `https://vermillion-hummingbird-1b050a.netlify.app/` with `netlify` deployment

-If you have any further questions or feedback, don't hesitate to contact me

-mohammad.hooshdar@gmail.com